Topology Mapping Overview

 - Generate topology maps based on alerts to streamline your troubleshooting workflow

 - Save relevant and frequently-used topology maps for monitoring continuity

 In order to enable topology mapping, you’ll need to import new and updated LogicModules as well as confirm you’re running the required Collector release, as outlined next:

-- You will also need to import the PropertySource addCategory_TopoSwitch.
-This helps LogicMonitor identify those resources that are fit for network TopologySources.
+- addCategory_TopoSwitch.
+This PropertySource helps LogicMonitor identify those resources that are fit for network TopologySources.

 Once you’ve completed these steps, your newly-imported TopologySources will automatically start connecting ERI keys and forming relationships among all resources currently monitored by LogicMonitor in order to dynamically generate topology maps.
 Topology maps can be created, saved, and added to dashboards from the Mapping page, as discussed in Mapping Page.